nikolaydubina/go-recipes/README.md

 ### ➡ Get assembly of Go code snippets online

 Use [godbolt.org](https://godbolt.org) to compile and see assembly of short Go code.
 You can check different platforms and compilers including `cgo`.
-This tool is commonly used by C++ community.
+This tool is commonly used by C++ community. — Matt Godbolt (https://github.com/mattgodbolt)

 <div align="center"><img src="./img/godbolt.png" style="margin: 8px; max-height: 640px;"></div>